aristov/htmlmodule/readme.md

     // make magic...

-})(window.htmlmodule);
+})(window.htmlmodule); // the script exposes the `htmlmodule` global variable to the `window` object
 </script>
 ```

-The script exposes the `htmlmodule` global variable to the `window` object.
+This is the simpiest way to start use the htmlmodule in your project.

 ## Compatibility

-The core htmlmodule components don't require anything except DOM.
+- The htmlmodule core doesn't require anything except DOM.
-You can use the module in combination with any other framework or library.
+- You can use the module in combination with any other framework, library and build system.

 ### Browser support